techqueria/website/content/english/about/_index.md

 ### Policy - What are the values, guidelines and rules?

-We have a dedicated [Code of Conduct](/about/code-of-conduct/) that we enforce for our online communities and in-person events.
+- [Code of Conduct](/about/code-of-conduct/) that we enforce for our online communities and in-person events

 ### Promotion - How is this community discovered?

-- Word of mouth
-- In-person events
+- in-person events
-- Online (we are #1 on Google for "latinx in tech" or "latinx tech")
+- online (we are #1 on Google for "latinx in tech" or "latinx tech")
+- word of mouth

 ### Performance - How is success measured?

-- Online engagement (e.g. member growth, social media followers)
-- Offline engagmeent (e.g. number of Latinx professionals who attend our events)
+- offline engagmeent (e.g. number of Latinx professionals who attend our events)
+- online engagement (e.g. member growth, social media followers)
-- Qualitative feedback (e.g. feedback from members via surveys)
+- qualitative feedback (e.g. feedback from members via surveys)

 ## Chapters

-As of August 2019, we have 5 official chapters across the USA.
+We have 5 official chapters across the USA.

 1. San Francisco, CA
 2. Los Angeles, CA
 3. New York, NY
 4. Austin, TX
 5. Chicago, IL

+We are going to be 3 more chapters by January 2020.

+1. Denver, CO
+2. Atlanta, GA
+3. Portland, OR

 If you are interested in starting up a new chapter, reach out to us [in the #meta channel via Slack](/communities/slack/).